What's in a name? Prediction Health.

 Why have we started with a documentation service?
 Well, if you want to make useful predictions you need to have the key information clinicians use to make their decisions as they collect it.
 You need to build a system that “knows” what’s going on in real-time so that you can proactively help.
 Our system processes the audio from patient-clinician conversations to extract the medical information and then summarizes and organizes the data.
 The best start to collecting and organizing healthcare data is to relieve clinicians of the clerical burden that has taken over their time.
 If you’re going to automate data capture then you might as well solve the burden of documentation while you’re at it — it certainly makes a lot of clinicians quite happy!

-While clinicians love having something to write up their notes, what they truly deserve is medical, AI-enhanced superpowers.
+What clinicians truly deserve is medical, AI-enhanced superpowers.

 We’re excited to be saving our users hours per day and freeing them up to focus on their patients.
 However, we started this journey to build the tools we wished we had to take better care of patients.
 The root of most problems in healthcare is a data problem — specifically missing infrastructure to organize, use, and share timely and accurate data.
 Documentation automation is step one with many more challenging and exciting steps to build upon.
 We’re designing everything from the ground up to make data processing, analysis, and real-time recommendation easy.